 Bolle Duchess Goggles

-It features a P80+ Anti Fog lens that quickly disperses water molecules and soft snow from the surface of the inner lens.
+The Bolle Duchess Ski Goggles feature a P80+ Anti Fog lens that quickly disperses water molecules and soft snow from the surface of the inner lens.
 This prevents moisture from accumulating which results in a clear view of the environment.

 The spherical lens features in the Duchess Goggles have become a mainstay in Bolle’s models.
 It brings a wide angle view of the field and allows maximum peripheral vision.

-The Triple Layer Face Foam is just what you need to keep the dirt, debris, and soft snow away.
+The Triple Layer Face Foam is just what you need to keep dirt, debris, and soft snow away.
 One layer of ultra soft polar fleece accounts for comfortable fit while two layers of foam make it completely resistant to dirt and debris.

 Bolle Mojo Snow Goggles